Generating realistic global precipitation fields from modelled atmospheric circulation: Results

+This evaluation is conducted over a one-year period from the ERA5 validation dataset, starting on 2018-05-03.
+This comparison assesses how well the DM’s ensemble spread matches the inherent uncertainty.
 Our DM outperforms both deterministic baselines in terms of temporally averaged CRPS (Fig. \ref*{fig:crps}A - Fig. \ref*{fig:crps}C).
-The mean CRPS of our DM is the lowest with 0.56 mm/day, better than the ERA5 upsampled from 1° to 0.25° (0.73 mm/day) and the upsampled UNet prediction (1.42 mm/day).
+Note that for deterministic baselines, the CRPS reduces to the mean absolute error.
+The mean CRPS of our DM is the lowest at 0.56 mm/day, better than that of the ERA5 interpolated from 1° to 0.25° (0.73 mm/day) and the interpolated QDM-corrected prediction (1.42 mm/day).
+The baselines effectively filter out the spatial variability between 0.25° and 1°, while our DM is able to reconstruct it.
 The spatially averaged CRPS (Fig. \ref*{fig:crps}D) also shows that our model has the best scores overall.
-The spread-skill of our model roughly follows the 1:1 line, indicating an accurate, well-calibrated representation of uncertainty (Fig. \ref*{fig:crps}E).
+The spread-skill relationship (calculated following \cite{haynes2023creating}) roughly follows the 1:1 line, indicating an accurate, well-calibrated representation of uncertainty (Fig. \ref*{fig:crps}E).
 For larger spreads the RMSE is slightly too low (underconfident).
+To verify that the diffusion model accurately captures large-scale precipitation patterns, we also evaluated performance at the 1° scale by interpolating the predictions (Fig. \ref*{fig:crps_1degre}).
+The relative performance ranking remains consistent with the high-resolution results.
+This confirms that the DM accurately captures large-scale structures while generating realistic small-scale variability.